nagashiturku/nagashiturku.github.io/turnaus.markdown

 ---------------------
 ## Under the River 2025
-**Turku Riichi-mahjong club Nagashi ry will organize "Under the River 2025" tounament on 1. - 2.2. in Turku-sali.
+**Turku Riichi-mahjong club Nagashi ry will organize "Under the River 2025" tournament on 1. - 2.2. in Turku-sali.
 During the two days eight hachans will be played.**
 The time limit for each hanchan is 90 minutes.
 The tournament is played using EMA rules and the results will  affect the National MFRS rankings.